osmanosy23/Aether/README.md

 # Aether

 Update: As of 12/4/22, NASA--for some bizarre reason-- thought it would be a good idea to showcase a VIDEO instead of a PICTURE for their "astronomy picture of the day", and as you may have guessed, this doesn't pair well with code designed for an actual picture.
-Looking at their logs, it appears that this is the second video this entire year that they've posted for their APOC, so it seems to be a rather rare event and unfortunately wasn't accounte for as a result.
+Looking at their logs, it appears that this is the second video this entire year that they've posted for their APOC, so it seems to be a rather rare event and unfortunately wasn't accounted for as a result.
 Nonetheless, a fix is on the way!

 - Welcome to Aether--an app for those who possess love and curiosity for space!